-Tip: If you dedicate an iOS, iPadOS, tvOS, or macOS Device to running Roomie Remote, that device can act as your Primary Controller and thus become responsible for Alexa commands and other relayed commands for specific devices.
-You should designate a dedicated device for that role in the Homes panel.
+Tip: Dedicate an iOS, iPadOS, tvOS, or macOS Device to running Roomie Remote so that device can act as your Primary Controller and thus become responsible for Alexa commands and other relayed commands for specific devices.
+Designate a dedicated device for that role in the Homes panel.